 The DJI Mavic Air 2 is a compelling purchase for any drone or aerial photography enthusiast.
 It offers some of the best flight time you can expect from a consumer drone, and a camera that surpasses almost every drone under $1400.

 Familiar operation and reliability are enhanced by extended flight range, and the inclusion of Ocusync makes the Mavic Air 2 a viable contender for medium-duty aerial tasks.
 We like this new machine, and we think you will too, this is our DJI Mavic Air 2 review.

 Notice: We will regularly update this article with new information, or otherwise to refresh it.
-It initially published on May 11th, 2020.
+It initially published in May, 2020.

 DJI Mavic Air 2 overview

 The first thing you’ll notice about the DJI Mavic Air 2 is that it is now in-line with the looks and functions of other Mavic drones.
 We never faulted the original Mavic Air for being different, but we’ve been fans of the familiar Mavic folding design since the Mavic Pro in 2016.

 Despite the similarities, we’re sad to report that the Mavic Air 2 has all unique parts.
 You cannot swap propellers, batteries or remote controls with the other Mavic models.
 The Mavic Pro and Mavic 2 series share propellers, but that’s pretty much the only cross-over across any of the drones.

 The Mavic Air 2 is a little bit smaller than the more expensive Mavic drones.
 In fact, it measures almost exactly halfway in between the Mavic 2 Pro and the Mavic Mini.
 That comparison does not stop there, as the Mavic Air 2 is roughly the in-between weight and price of those two as well.
 DJI obviously had a plan with this new machine.